kimptoc/wowactivityfeed/readme.md

 locale bits:

-- missing US realms, make sure it only reloads if all realms return some data.

 - char status earliest time not working - maybe...
 - Item lookups not happening dynamically / lots of unknowns